 Sonoma winery hosts tastings at spiffed-up historic adobe.

-Grape grower and vintner Bill Price owns two of Sonoma County’s most famous Chardonnay and Pinot Noir vineyards, Durell and Gap’s Crown.
-Though he sells grapes to other wineries, he reserves some of the best fruit for his Three Sticks Wines.
-The prospect of working with such magnificent fruit lured director of winemaking Bob Cabral, previously of Healdsburg’s exclusive Williams Selyem Winery, to Three Sticks a few years back.
-Cabral and winemaker Ryan Prichard craft wines from these estate vineyards and four others in Sonoma County.
+Grape grower and vintner Bill Price owns two of Sonoma County’s most renowned vineyards, Durell and Gap’s Crown.
+Both specialize in Chardonnay and Pinot Noir.
+Price sells grapes to other wineries but reserves some of the best fruit for his Three Sticks Wines.
+Winemaker Ryan Prichard crafts wines from these estate vineyards and four others in Sonoma County.

 Spiffed-Up Adobe

-San Francisco designer Ken Fulk spiffed up a historic 1842 adobe structure Price purchased to house the Three Sticks tasting room, a hundred or so steps west of Sonoma Plaza.
-With handmade-tile floors, dark exposed wooden ceiling beams, plush contemporary leather chairs, and judicious splashes of luxurious velvet and other fabrics, the interior (lead photo) feels both of its time and the present without shortchanging either.
+San Francisco designer Ken Fulk spiffed up a historic 1842 adobe structure, a hundred or so steps west of Sonoma Plaza, that Price purchased to serve as the Three Sticks tasting room.
+With handmade-tile floors, dark exposed wooden ceiling beams, plush leather chairs, and judicious splashes of luxurious velvet and other fabrics, the interior (lead photo) feels both of its time and contemporary.

 Tastings